 Take a regional or long-distance train to reach almost any city in Germany as well as many European destinations.
 Frankfurt has three major train stations, the Central Station in the heart of the city, the South Station, and the Airport Train Station.

 Getting Around Frankfurt

 The best way to get around in Frankfurt is by public transportation.
-The city has a very well developed and modern public transportation system, consisting of trams, subways, buses.
+Operated by RMV, The city has a very well developed and modern public transportation system, consisting of trams, subways, buses.

 Frankfurt hosts many international trade shows, such as the annual Frankfurt Book Fair in fall or the Frankfurt Auto Show every two years in summer.
 This can limit the amount of accommodation available and the price.